clayne/just_math/README.md

 - WangTiles - Sampling of spatial distribution functions with scale invariance.
 - WangTiles3D - Alternative demo of Wang Tiles for 3D geometry instancing over a density map landscape.

+## News & Updates

+**UPDATES**:
+Dec 5th, 2023 - These steps confirmed working with libmin repo and Visual Studio 2019 in Dec 2023 for all samples.<br>

 ## How to Build
 <br>